 Do I have a mental illness if I hear voices?

 Up to 1 in 10 people hear voices.
-Hearing voices is not as rare as we used
+Hearing voices is a very common experience.

 How do I get help if I am hearing voices?

 If you don’t like hearing voices, or you are concerned about them, you can get help from:

 - Adult social services